DAGWorks-Inc/burr/docs/getting_started/why-burr.rst

 You can always patch together various frameworks or build it all yourself, but at that point you're going to be spending a lot of time on tasks that are not related to the core value proposition of your software.

-Burr was built with this all in mind.
+**Burr was built to make these all easier.**

 By modeling your application as a state machine of simple python constructs you can have the best of both worlds.
 Bring in whatever infrastructure/tooling you want and get all of the above.
 Burr is meant to start off as an extremely lightweight tool to make building LLM (+ a wide swath of other) applications easier.
 The value compounds as you leverage more of the ecosystems, plugins, and additional features it provides.